infamousjoeg/Conjur-Configurator/README.md

 3. run ./setup.sh
 4. Select option 1 to deploy a leader/standby container.
 5. Select option 2 to configure the container.
 This will configure the container deployed with option 1 as a leader.
 An admin password will be randomly generated.
 SAVE THE PASSWORD!
 6. (Optional) Select option 3 to deploy the conjur cli container.
+The container will have the /policy folder mounted to /policy inside of the container.
-7. (Optional) Select option 4 to load a st of policies and enable authenticators.
+7. (Optional) Select option 4 to load a st of policies via rest.
 8. (Optional) Select option 5 to create a seed file for configuring a follower.
+9. Select option 9 to remove all containers and configuration file.

 ## Tested Operating Systems